Religion Can Leave a Bad Taste in Your Mouth

 Western society without Christian principles leads to a radically different culture in which its citizens observe values and beliefs that bear no resemblance to anything acceptable in the past.
 When Christian values disappear, the culture follows, and thereafter the Western world.
 The consequences are severe and unimaginable.

 By casting aside all religious connotations, including the notion of a just and moral God, it is difficult to identify an alternate source from which to define even the most basic of concepts such as good and evil.
 Even if there is no god, the broad acceptance of a higher power at least encourages society to reach consensus on principles and ideals that serve to define its laws and shape the standards by which it functions.
 Otherwise, how is it possible to know why Marx’s theory of socialism is wrong, or why Communism and Nazism are evil?
 Imagine what would transpire should the West accept that Communism and Nazism equates with good.
-Such examples are obvious to many.
-However, evil is not always readily recognisable.
+Look around, it is not too hard to see that already there are clear signs of several ‘isms’ influencing and even corrupting the western way of life.
+Such examples should be obvious to many.
+To be fair however, evil is not always readily recognisable.

 The absence of a universally recognised moral baseline inevitably leads to the blind adulation of power.
 In a society where no boundaries are established, nothing constrains such ambitions.
 Consider how politicians and corporations heartlessly exploit the interests and perspectives of individuals and social groups as a means to gain greater control, wealth, and power.
 This reversed interpretation of identity politics has given license to the merciless exploitation of the vulnerabilities and weaknesses of groups as diverse as religion, race, class, culture, disability, education, language, nationality, gender, sexual orientation, generation, and politics.
 The sole intent is to seek advantage, not resolution.
 Sensitive social issues such as victimhood, race, gender, sexuality, environment, and class have become the target of an unbridled pursuit of self-interest, which in turn, is pushing aside basic Christian principles.